niloufarbrv/ParsSimpleQA-The-Persian-Simple-Question-Answering-Dataset-and-System-over-Knowledge-Graph/README.md

+## ParsSimpleQA: The Persian Simple Question Answering Dataset and System over Knowledge Graph
+This paper is accepted in a Workshop on Natural Language Processing for Digital Humanities [(NLP4HD)](https://rootroo.com/en/nlp4dh-2022/).

 ### Abstrach
 The simple question answering over knowledge graph concerns answering single-relation questions by querying the facts in the knowledge graph.
 This task has drawn significant attention in recent years.